Joshua-Solomon/Joshua-Solomon/Learning_Languages/Learning_C/README.md

 I first started learning C with a Java background and it was definetly an intresting shift.
 Pointers through me for a loop (or sometimes, a crashed program), but ovetime I started to appreciate how much control you have with memory.
+This folder is mostly just some very small programs I created when learning C. Think strings, pointers, structs.